Algorithmically Fair Maximization of Multiple Submodular Objective Functions and Implications to Constrained Fair Division: Improving Algorithmic Fairness and Guarantees via Randomness

-The next theorem states that, in every scenario we studied in Sections \ref{sec:main_monotone} and \ref{sec:non-monotone}, all agents who choose greedily obtain a set of expected value within a constant factor of the best possible worst-case guarantee of $\opt_i / n$ (recall the example from the Introduction).
+The next theorem states that, in every worst-case scenario we studied in Sections \ref{sec:positive_monotone} and \ref{sec:non-monotone}, all agents who choose greedily obtain a set of expected value within a constant factor of the best possible worst-case guarantee of $\opt_i / n$ (recall the example from the Introduction).

 \begin{theorem} Assume agent $i$ chooses greedily in the Randomized Round-Robin protocol.
-Then, the expected value that $i$ obtains (from the best solution they build) is at least ${\opt_i}/{\beta\,n}$, where \begin{itemize} \item $\beta = 2+\frac{p_i}{n}$, if $i$ has a $p_i$-system constraint and a monotone submodular objective; \item $\beta = 2$, if $i$ has a cardinality constraint and a monotone submodular objective; \item $\beta = 5+\frac{4p_i +2}{n}$, if $i$ has a $p_i$-system constraint and a non-monotone submodular objective; \item $\beta = 5+\frac{2}{n}$, if $i$ has a cardinality constraint and a non-monotone submodular objective. \end{itemize} \end{theorem}
+Then, the expected value that $i$ obtains (from the best solution they build) is at least ${\opt_i}/{\gamma\,n}$, where \begin{itemize} \item $\gamma = 2+\frac{p_i}{n}$, if $i$ has a $p_i$-system constraint and a monotone submodular objective; \item $\gamma = 2$, if $i$ has a cardinality constraint and a monotone submodular objective; \item $\gamma = 5+\frac{4p_i +2}{n}$, if $i$ has a $p_i$-system constraint and a non-monotone submodular objective; \item $\gamma = 5+\frac{2}{n}$, if $i$ has a cardinality constraint and a non-monotone submodular objective. \end{itemize} \end{theorem}

-\begin{proof} Fix some agent $i\in N$.
+\begin{proof} Fix some agent $i\in [n]$ and consider the execution of Protocol \ref{alg:RMRR}.
 We will need a more refined notation for $\optm_i$, which so far denoted the value of an optimal solution available to agent $i$, given that $i-1$ items have been lost to agents $1$ through $i-1$ before $i$ gets to pick their first item.
 Let $\optm_i(\pi)$ be the value of an optimal solution available to agent $i$, given that $\pi^{-1}(i)-1$ items have been lost to agents $\pi(1), \pi(2), \ldots, \pi(\pi^{-1}(i)-1)$ before $i$ gets to pick their first item.

 Let $j_1, \ldots, j_n$ be $i$'s top $n$ feasible singletons, breaking ties arbitrarily, i.e., $j_1 \in \argmax_{j\in M: \{j\}\in \mathcal{I}_i} f_i(j \,|\, \emptyset)$, and $j_{k+1} \in \argmax_{j\in M\setminus\{j_1, \ldots, j_k\}: \{j\}\in \mathcal{I}_i} f_i(j \,|\, \emptyset)$, for any $k\in [n-1]$.
 Suppose that $\pi^{-1}(i) = \ell$, i.e., $i$ is the $\ell$-th agent to pick an item in each round (which happens with probability $1/n$).
 We make two straightforward observations about the time when $i$ is about to choose an item: \textit{(a)} there is an available feasible item of value at least $f_i(j_{\ell} \,|\, \emptyset)$, and \textit{(b)} the maximum possible lost value from $i$'s perspective is at most as much as the sum of values of items $j_1, \ldots, j_{\ell-1}$, i.e., $\optm_i(\pi) \ge \opt_i -\sum_{k=1}^{\ell-1} f_i(j_{k} \,|\, \emptyset)$.